 As a professional, Olivencia qualified for the 2009 U.S. Women’s Open in Saucon Valley, Pa.
-It was another first for Puerto Rico, as she was the first woman golfer from P.R. to qualify for a major event.
-The last Puerto Rican to qualify for a major golfing event was Professional Golf Association (PGA) Hall of Famer Juan “Chi Chi” Rodriguez.
+It was another first for Puerto Rico, as she became the first woman golfer from P.R. to qualify for a major event.
+The last Puerto Rican to qualify for a major golfing event was Professional Golf Association (PGA) Hall of Famer Chi Chi Rodriguez.

 Olivencia received her bachelor’s degree in communications studies from Texas in 2004.

 Education: Bachelor of Science – Communications Studies, University of Texas, 2004